enisdenjo/graphql-ws/PROTOCOL.md

 Direction: **Client -> Server**

-Requests a subscription operation specified in the message `payload`.
+Requests a operation specified in the message `payload`.
 This message leverages the unique ID field to connect future server messages to the operation started by this message.

 ```typescript
 interface SubscribeMessage {